cla-rce/chef-rvm_passenger/README.md

 Optionallly override the full path to the Apache2 module.

+### <a name="attributes-directives"></a>directives

+Server-wide configuration settings.
+For example:

+    node['rvm_passenger']['directives'] = {
+        "PassengerUserSwitching" => "Off"
+        "PassengerDefaultUser" => "Nobody"
+    }

+Disable user switching and set the passenger default user to nobody.
+Both are only valid in server-scope configuration (http block for nginx and server context for Apache).

 ## <a name="lwrps"></a> Resources and Providers

 There are **no** resources or providers defined.